tychonievich/graphics/md/mp/lineograph.md

 That will keep the motion smooth even if the browser skips frames, etc.
 -->

-Motion should be implemented by storing a gobal position and using it each frame to generate a translation matrix.
+Motion should be implemented by storing a global position and using it each frame to generate a translation matrix.